skwort/sense-firmware/tests/README.md

 # Tests
 This directory stores the tests the SENSE IoT Platform Firmware.
-Tests are only available for the control core at present.

 ## Cores
 The `cores` directory stores tests associated with each of the SENSE firmware